alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 title: The technology behind this blog
 date: 2022-03-02 21:49 +0100
 last_modified_at:
 description: I just started the blog, but before that I did a lot of research comparing technologies, doing proofs of concept, and it took me weeks to figure out how to do it.
-Do you want to know what I decided?
+Want to know what I decided?
 category: Serverless
 tags:
 - amplify